Royals' Signings of the Week

 Reading, PA - The Reading Royals, proud ECHL affiliate of the Philadelphia Flyers and Lehigh Valley Phantoms, announced one signing this past week to the team for the 2022-23 season.

-Max Newton was the lone player signed to next season's roster this week which was officially announced on Thursday, July 14.
+Zane Franklin was the lone player signed to next season's roster this week which was officially announced on Friday, July 22.

-Max Newton on the ice for the Railers against the Trois-Rivières Lions (2022)
+Zane Franklin on the ice for the Allen Americans against the Tulsa Oilers (2021)

-Newton, 24, scored eight points (3 G, 5 A) with the Worcester Railers in 13 games last season.
-The Vancouver, BC, CAN native played in the NCAA Division I for Merrimack College before making his professional debut with the Railers on March 20, 2022.
+Franklin, 23, scored scored 32 points (9 G, 23 A) with the Allen Americans in 60 games in the 2020-21 season.
+The 5'11" forward played for the University of Saskatchewan in the USports last season where he led the team in assists(20), points(26) and was selected to the USports (West) All-Rookie team.

-Newton played two games in the AHL last season with the Providence Bruins and earned an assist for his first career AHL point against the Utica Comets on April 30, 2022.
-The 5'10" forward totaled 88 points (35 G, 53 A) in 137 games between the University of Alaska Fairbanks and Merrimack College across his five years in the NCAA.
+Franklin's player rights were acquired by the Royals as part of a future considerations trade made with Allen on March 31, 2022 which included former Royals' forward Joshua Winquist.
+Franklin made his professional debut for the Americans on December 12, 2020.
+In the same season, Franklin earned one assist and played in seven games in the 2021 Kelly Cup Playoffs.

 -